robertorcosta/azure-docs.pt-br/articles/api-management/api-management-customize-styles.md

 ---
-title: Personalizar o estilo de página no portal do desenvolvedor do Gerenciamento de API do Azure | Microsoft Docs
+title: Personalizar o estilo de página no portal do desenvolvedor herdado do Gerenciamento de API do Azure | Microsoft Docs
 description: Siga as etapas neste guia de início rápido para personalizar o estilo dos elementos no portal do desenvolvedor do Gerenciamento de API do Azure.
 services: api-management
 documentationcenter: ''